valerie-bernstein/Moon-and-Magnetotail/README.md

 ![alt text](images/moon_phase_plot.png)

 To quantify the magnetotail transit times more precisely than using the 6-day window estimate, `GEItoGSE.py` coverts the PyEphem-provided lunar position in RA and dec (which are Geocentric Equatorial Inertial, or GEI, coordinates) into Geocentric Solar Ecliptic (GSE) coordinates.
 This coordinate conversion is performed because the magnetotail lies in the Sun-Earth ecliptic plane.
-The coordinate conversion is provided by [M. Hapgood (1992)](https://www.sciencedirect.com/science/article/pii/003206339290012D) and outlined below.
+The coordinate conversion is provided by [M. Hapgood (1992)](https://www.sciencedirect.com/science/article/pii/003206339290012D).

-$$<x, y z>_{GSE}$$

 ## Acknowledgments
 * Luis Zea and the entire [Deep Space Radiation Genomics (DSRG)](https://www.colorado.edu/faculty/zea-luis/deep-space-radiation-genomics-dsrg-artemis-1) team